Maurois127/Dzone/index.md

 ### Juza
 I never knew why my second name is Juza.
 I asked my parents about it and the answer I got was "We'll tell you when you turn 18".
 I feel kind of exited to turn 18.

+### Didy/Diday
+My name Didy came from my friend's idea.
+I have no idea why my nickname is Diday, but my sisters said that my brother called me Diday when I was a baby.
+The "D" in Dzone means Didy/Diday.

 ## Apple of my eye
 I love funny pictures of animals.
 They make my heart flutter and I go soft.